 The Great Eights

 This batch of films starts to more widely encompass all of cinema.
-Silent films, British films, science fiction, and independent cinema are all represented here.
-They’re still all in English, but there’s some welcome diversity starting to sneak into the Ultimate Film List.
+Foreign films, thrillers, westerns, and independent cinema are all represented here.

 Double Indemnity (1944)